 In-the-know intel: Jump In, Warwick & Umberslade Adventure, Hockley Heath, nr Packwood House

 With dedicated sessions catering for all age groups, Jump In is the perfect spot for wearing out energetic children.
 Besides trampolines there are areas for toddlers and a soft play area, while bigger kids can punch the giant airbag, go on the twist ladder and blitz the dodgeball and basketball courts.
-And yes, there’s a café for you to sit sedately while the madness unfolds around you!
-Set in 80 acres of woodland between 13 majestic oak trees, Umberslade Adventure is reopening its low ropes and commando courses in the October half-term following lockdown.
-You can also have a go at wakeboarding in Warwickshire at Spot on Wake, where there’s also an inflatable aquapark and new open-water swimming.
+Set in 80 acres of woodland between 13 majestic oak trees, Umberslade Adventure is reopened its low ropes.

 Headliner: Packwood House

-100 huge clipped topiary trees adorn the yew garden, making a unique and dramatic centrepiece.
+Packwood House is a beautiful much restored Tudor house renowned for its 100 huge clipped topiary trees in the yew garden – a dramatic centrepiece.
 Surrounding this is a series of other beautiful gardens in a mix of styles, with billowing borders full of colour, enclosed by climber-clad walls.
-There’s also a wildflower meadow and orchard.
+There’s also a wildflower meadow, beehive and orchard.

-The house is open Fri-Tue, limited access.
-The parkland & gardens (excluding the yew and kitchen garden) café and shop are now open (normal opening times apply).
+The parkland & gardens (excluding the kitchen garden) café and shop are now open (normal opening times apply).
 Pre-booking is needed.

 In-the-know intel: Hill Close Gardens, Warwick

-Beautiful and quirky rare survivals of Victorian detached gardens in Warwick once used by local residents who lived above their business and wanted to escape from the crowded town centre.
+Beautiful and quirky rare survivals of Victorian hidden detached gardens and summerhouses in Warwick once used by local residents who lived above their business and wanted to escape from the crowded town centre.

 Headliner Compton Verney Art Gallery and Park

 A stylish national art gallery housed in a Robert Adam mansion in rural Warwickshire, Compton Verney is set in 120 acres of Grade II listed classical parkland, designed by eminent 18th century landscape architect Lancelot ‘Capability’ Brown with an ornamental lake and restored chapel.
-Julie Finch, former chief executive of the Cheltenham Trust, took over as the new director last April from Professor Steven Parissien.
-The gallery’s latest critically-acclaimed exhibition features Renaissance master Cranach: Artist and Innovator and runs until Sun Jan 3 2021.
+Open for outdoor parkland walks.

 In-the-know intel: The Herbert Art Gallery and Museum, Coventry

 This city centre contemporary art gallery sits between Coventry University and Coventry Cathedral.
 Reimagined in 2008 after a £20 million makeover, the striking glass Glulam gridshell roof was inspired by the roof structure of Sir Basil Spence’s Cathedral opposite.
-It houses galleries, the city museum, archives, a history centre, community arts studios, a temporary exhibition centre, a cafe and the museum shop.
-You can also book special tours of the Medieval Undercroft.
+This year as part of Coventry’s UK City of Culture it will be hosting The Turner Prize 2021.

-Birmingham has several cool art galleries including Birmingham Museum & Art Gallery (Opening Oct 7) the modern internationally-acclaimed Ikon Gallery (now reopened), and The RBSA in Birmingham’s historic Jewellery Quarter (open, Tue-Sat, free), The Barber Institute of Fine Arts (currently closed), houses one of the country’s finest collections of art for free in a Grade II Art Deco building on the University of Birmingham campus and Grand Union, is a gallery and artists’ studio in Digbeth (opening by appointment Sept 11 – Oct 31).
+Birmingham has several art galleries including Birmingham Museum & Art Gallery The modern internationally-acclaimed Ikon Gallery and The RBSA in Birmingham’s historic Jewellery Quarter, The Barber Institute of Fine Arts houses one of the country’s finest collections of art for free in a Grade II Art Deco building on the University of Birmingham campus and Grand Union, is a gallery and artists’ studio in Digbeth.